Think like a human, not like a company

 If companies don’t have their proverbial act together, these organizational flaws and missteps could, over time, result in major consequences:

 1. Presenting an inconsistent message or image.
 It’s never good to send mixed signals.
 This can often result from trying to be too many things at once.
 If, for example, you try to sound hip and edgy on social media but subdued and executive in tone on your website, you’ll come across as neither.
+Ensuring brand consistency can be challenging but is essential in building the strength of your brand.

 2. Organizational silos.
 Silos (in a business sense) are bad for business.
 They hinder communication between departments and have a dividing effect on the organization as a whole.
 In terms of branding, all departments need to be on the same page so they’re pushing the same message.
 Sales shouldn’t be trying to sell the product/service one way while marketing is teeing it up another way.